sjaehn/BWidgets/BWidgets/README.md

 `ListBox` is `Valueable` widget derived from `SpinBox`.
 This widget shows a scrollable list content and allows to select an item.
 In contrast to `SpinBox`:
 * it shows its content in multiple lines and allow selection by clicking on an item by the support of Clickable.
-The selected item is turned in its active state.
+The selected item is turned into `Status::active`.
 * it supports navigation via a scroll bar instead of `SpinButton`s.